janislley/LSVerifier/README.md

 optional arguments:
   -h, --help            show this help message and exit -l,--libraries LIBRARIES
-                        Path to the file that describes the libraries dependencies -p,--properties PROPERTIES
+                        Path to the file that describes the libraries' dependencies -p,--properties PROPERTIES
                         Properties to be verified (comma separated):
                         multi-property